zhaw-fwa/trash-generator/README.md

 # Trash Generator
 Generates randomized toy examples of food waste 🗑.

-As a stop-gap measure so that we can work on development even before any real data has arrived, we have decided to make a trash generation program.
+As a temporary measure so that we can work on development even before any real data has arrived, we have decided to make a trash generation program.
 The goal is to randomly generate images of trash cans with food waste in them, along with the required annotations.
-The images themselves will be very simple, consisting mostly of solid colors and lines as well as simple patterns representing different foodstuff.
+The images themselves will be relatively simple, consisting mostly of patterns and lines representing different foodstuff.

 This generates an arbitrary number of image sequences, with each image sequence having arbitrary length as defined by the user or chosen randomly.